hanezu/hanezu.github.io/journals/_posts/2017-11-21-Getting-started-on-music-genre-recognition.md

 ```

 I want to show it to my friend with my MacBook so I set up the environment on my laptop.
-(Indeed it was unbearably slow so I later on ran with GPU)

 I was blocked by GFW for the last step, so I went to the cafeteria and used IPv6 instead (sigh).